What is Analytical Hierarchy Process (AHP)?

 The disadvantage of Using AHP

 Even though the AHP is one of the most sophisticated methodologies available in management science and operations research, its complexity makes it challenging to employ.
 Thankfully, software tools have been developed to automate the math-intensive component of the process.
-The user must follow a basic data gathering process, then be put into the programme to obtain the desired results.
+The user must follow a basic data-gathering process, and then be put into the program to obtain the desired results.

 Step 1: Define Alternatives